SY23 Occupational Health and Safety Program for Animal Care Personnel

 New employees who are at risk will be offered an initial baseline occupational health exam, and will also be offered periodic medical surveillance, as prescribed by Occupational Medicine.
 Any employee who chooses not to participate in this program must sign a declination statement.

 - The ORP is responsible for ensuring that individuals who have direct or indirect contact with animals used for research, teaching, or demonstrations are enrolled in the Occupational Health and Safety Program.
 ORP will coordinate transfer of information between Occupational Medicine, EHS, and the IACUC, which is responsible for ensuring an appropriate Occupational Health program is in place and for conducting a review of the program as it pertains to animal use.
 The IACUC requires that all employees (faculty, staff, student employees) who are associated with a research or teaching activity involving animals are enrolled in the Program before approving their participation in the activity.
-All Penn State University individuals listed on an IACUC application will be required to complete the Animal Worker Questionnaire and Occupational Health Education Certification.
-ORP will maintain training records and all Animal Worker Questionnaires and Occupational Health Education Certifications.
+All Penn State University individuals listed on an IACUC application will be required to complete the Occupational Health Assessment for Animal Workers which is maintained by the Department of Occupational Medicine.
+ORP will maintain training records.

 - Occupational Medicine will review the Animal Worker Questionnaire completed by the animal worker.
 EHS will conduct appropriate evaluations, discussions, and/or site visits to ensure appropriate health and safety practices are in-place.
 Recommendations for occupational health and safety will be provided to the Supervisor/Principal Investigator, Unit Safety Officer, ORP and IACUC Chair, for implementation by the responsible animal resource director, principal investigator or supervisor.
 The completed Questionnaire and recommendations will be forwarded to Occupational Medicine for further review.